What is an apprenticeship?

 Benefits of an apprenticeship

-While some apprenticeships are unpaid, there are many paid apprenticeships that offer a great salary while learning on the job.
+While some apprenticeships require payment for some aspects of the program, there are apprenticeship programs that have no out-of-pocket costs while offering a great salary and the ability to learn on the job.
 Combining the ability to earn a living while getting a valuable education will help you have a work-life balance and follow a great career path with no tuition debt.

 An apprenticeship in construction is a truly hands-on and engaging experience.
 While some days may be spent in a classroom, most days are on a jobsite working with mentors and veterans in the construction industry.
 Connecting and networking with seasoned construction workers is a great way to see what kind of future you can have, even without a diploma or degree.